EPA Provides Grant for Asbestos Cleanup, Should Spark Worcester Development

 The building, though, is virtually unusable because of the inks, solvents and other chemicals that were part of the printing operation.
 Asbestos also was throughout the building, requiring a complete and costly overhaul.

-The WBDC wants to use the four-story structure to help revive the 35-acre area surrounding the Hanover Theatre for Performing Arts, creating a bustling theatre district for downtown.
+The WBDC wants to use the four-story structure to help revive the 35-acre area surrounding the Hanover Theatre for Performing Arts, creating a bustling theater district for downtown.

 The EPA grant will allow it to happen.
 It is part of a $69 million project this year by the EPA to help communities clean and redevelop contaminated properties known as brownfields.